qiangliu-sd/ql-folder-temp/README.md

-An Guthub folder for storing files temporariely
+An folder for storing or sharing files